 SAS makes athletic shoes in the USA that are comfortable, deeply cushioned, and anatomically correct which earns them Medicare diabetic approval.
 In addition to athletic sneakers, SAS crafts women’s boots, sandals, women’s pumps, men’s oxfords, loafers, and walking shoes.
 Where to find them:

-Psudo’s shoes are eco friendly slip-on sneakers made in the USA for under $100.
+Psudo’s shoes are eco friendly slip-on sneakers made in the USA.
 They’re ultralight, well cushioned all-around, and about as practical as it gets.
 Notice that the uppers are one piece and that those “laces” are printed on the shoe.
 Psudo sneakers come in both men’s and women’s styles.
 Where to find them:

 SOM specializes in zero drop, minimalist shoes that are popular with the barefoot movement.
 They’re well made and have practical good looks unlike many barefoot style shoes.
 They come in canvas and artificial leather models.
 Where to find them: